Hamza417/Peristyle/README.md

 ## Features

+Features:

 - Simple architecture, browse wallpapers and use system wallpaper manager to set them as wallpaper.
+- Multiple folders support
+- Ability to assign Tags to any wallpaper
 - Can scan .nomedia directories, useful if you want to keep your wallpapers away from gallery.
-- Apply blur and color filters dynamically on any wallpaper (Android 12 and up only).
+- Apply blur and color filters dynamically on any wallpaper before applying.
-- Auto wallpaper changer.
-- Simple yet pretty animations with proper optimizations.
+- Simple yet pretty animations with proper optimizations
-- Biometric lock support.
+- No ads, no tracking, no analytics, no internet permissions, no unnecessary permissions
+- Auto wallpaper change support with dedicated folders and tags for each screens
+- Dark mode support
-- Fully Material You design with Edge to Edge interface.
+- Fully Material You design
+- Compose UI

 ## Stats